Anomaly Detection via Multi-Scale Contrasted Memory: Related work

 \subsection{Contrastive learning}

 Contrastive learning is a self-supervised representation learning method.
 It operates on the basis of two principles: \textbf{(1)} two different images should yield dissimilar representations, and \textbf{(2)} two different views of the same image should yield similar representations.
-The different views of an image are characterized by a set of invariance transformations $\tfinv$.
-There have been many methods introduced to efficiently enforce these two principles: SimCLR \cite{DBLP:conf/icml/ChenK0H20}, Barlow-Twins \cite{DBLP:conf/icml/ZbontarJMLD21} and VICReg \cite{DBLP:conf/iclr/BardesPL22} with a siamese network, MoCo \cite{DBLP:conf/cvpr/He0WXG20} with a negative sample bank, BYOL \cite{DBLP:conf/nips/GrillSATRBDPGAP20} and SimSiam \cite{DBLP:conf/cvpr/ChenH21} with a teacher-student network or SwAV \cite{DBLP:conf/nips/CaronMMGBJ20} with contrastive clusters.
+The views of an image are characterized by a set of transformations $\tfinv$.
+There have been many methods enforcing these two principles: SimCLR \cite{DBLP:conf/icml/ChenK0H20}, Barlow-Twins \cite{DBLP:conf/icml/ZbontarJMLD21} and VICReg \cite{DBLP:conf/iclr/BardesPL22} with a siamese network, MoCo \cite{DBLP:conf/cvpr/He0WXG20} with a negative sample bank, BYOL \cite{DBLP:conf/nips/GrillSATRBDPGAP20} and SimSiam \cite{DBLP:conf/cvpr/ChenH21} with a teacher-student network or SwAV \cite{DBLP:conf/nips/CaronMMGBJ20} with contrastive clusters.
 While some contrastive methods such as SimCLR and MoCo require negatives samples, other such as BYOL, SimSiam and SwAV do not.

 In the simplest formulation, the pairs of representations to contrast are only considered from two views of a batch augmented by transformations $(\vA{t},\vB{t})$.
 In \textbf{SimCLR}, the following loss is minimized on those two batches: where $\vA{\z}, \vB{\z}$ are the last features of the two augmented batches and $\lnxent$ is the Normalized Temperature-scaled Cross Entropy Loss (\textbf{NT-Xent}).
-In practice, minimizing $\loss[CO]$ will yield representations of the dataset with the most angular spread variance, while retaining angular invariance in regards to the set of invariance transformations $\tfinv$.
+In practice, minimizing $\loss[CO]$ will yield representations with the most angular spread variance, while retaining angular invariance in regards to $\tfinv$.

 Memory mechanisms can also be used into contrastive learning as proposed in \cite{DBLP:conf/iccv/DwibediATSZ21, DBLP:conf/iccv/KoohpayeganiTP21}.
 During training, the positive and negative pairs are augmented with the samples nearest neighbors from a memory queue.
 This allows the method to reach better performance for smaller batch sizes.